-The standard Astrobe examples have been tested with a range of development boards.
+Astrobe is supported on a range of development boards using NXP and STMicroelectronics microcontrollers and Xilinx FPGA devices.
 If you have not already chosen or designed your hardware we recommend starting with one of these boards for the quickest way to get up and running.
+Most supported boards can be programmed from a Windows PC without any additional hardware.

 The Run command on the Astrobe Project menu opens a terminal window on your PC.
 You can use this window to send and receive text to / from your program on the microcontroller using functions from the Astrobe library modules In and Out.
 Diagnostic runtime error messages are also displayed in this window.
 The messages identify the line number and name name of the source code file where the error occurred enabling you to quickly pinpoint the source of the problem.